Soohyeuk/cli-api-tester/README.md

 # httpi

 A simple CLI tool written in Go for testing HTTP APIs.
-This project allows you to easily make GET and POST requests from the command line.
+This project allows you to easily make GET, POST, PUT, and DELETE requests from the command line.

 ## Features